What Is an Inducement Agreement?

 In other types of law, inducement acts as an explanation in the introduction to a plea or declaration.
 The inducement in this context must be necessary, explaining something that actually benefits from clarification.
 Otherwise, the clarification is considered irrelevant.

-For example, in a argument for property damages, an inducement might explain the possession of property to the person arguing for rights to damages.
+For example, in an argument for property damages, an inducement might explain the possession of the property to the person arguing for rights to damages.